zorncbllr/php-mono/README.md

 You can add a second argument to the view() function as an associative array to pass in data from the controller to the view.

-You can access the value inside the $data array variable.

 example:

 Controller: